Many of us aren’t watching live TV any more, instead we're turning to subscriptions from the likes of Netflix, Amazon

 Use our free online speed test to see how your broadband is performing.
 This can help indicate whether the problem is with your equipment or the broadband line.

 Not sure what speed you should be getting?
 Your broadband provider should have given you an estimated speed when signing up, but if you can’t find any record of this just give them a call and ask.
 You may also find this information in your latest bill or your online account portal.

 If the broadband speed is much slower than normal there may be an issue with your broadband router, your broadband or phone line, or the ISP’s network.
 You can contact technical support if you need help finding a solution.

 It’s not unusual to see the speed fluctuate at different times of the day.
 To get a clearer picture of whether this is a temporary or ongoing problem, you should test the speed morning, afternoon and evening over several days.
 If it’s consistently below the estimated speed, then get in touch with your broadband provider.

 It’s crucial that when testing speed you disable all other devices and unnecessary software connected to your broadband.
 Also, the device you’re using to test the speed should be connected to the router with a network cable; if that’s not possible then sit right next to the router so the Wi-Fi signal is as strong as possible.

 Reduce the streaming video quality

 The higher the video quality, the more bandwidth it will need.
 Adjusting the video stream quality to suit your broadband speed is very often an immediate and easy fix to buffering.

 Most streaming services let you manually configure this, some by selecting a specific resolution (such as 1080p or 4K), others with slightly more opaque ‘high’, ‘medium’, or ‘low’ options.
 Typically, ‘low’ will mean 480p (standard definition), while high equates to 1080p (Full HD).

-Some services use an automatic quality feature which dynamically adjusts the video to suit your broadband speed.
+Some services use an automatic quality feature that dynamically adjusts the video to suit your broadband speed.
 So rather than experiencing buffering, you might instead notice a reduction in the video quality.